SitePen/dstore/docs/Collection.md

 ## Collection API

-The following properties and methods are available on dstore collections:
+The following property and methods are available on dstore collections:

 ### Property Summary

 Property | Description
 -------- | -----------
 `model` | This constructor represents the data model class to use for the objects returned from the store.
-All objects returned from the store should have their prototype set to the prototype property of the model, such that objects from this store should return true from `object instanceof store.model`.
+All objects returned from the store should have their prototype set to the prototype property of the model, such that objects from this store should return true from `object instanceof collection.model`.
-`defaultNewToStart` | If a new object is added to a store, this will indicate it if it should go to the start or end.
-By default, it will be placed at the end.

 ### Method Summary

 #### `filter(query)`

 This filters the collection, returning a new subset collection.
 The query can be an object, or a filter object, with the properties defining the constraints on matching objects.
 Some stores, like server or RQL stores, may accept string-based queries.
-Stores with in-memory capabilities (those that include `SimpleQuery` like `Memory`) may accept a function for filtering as well, but using the filter builder will ensure the greatest cross-store compatibility.
+Stores with in-memory capabilities (like `dstore/Memory`) may accept a function for filtering as well, but using the filter builder will ensure the greatest cross-store compatibility.

 #### `sort(property, [descending])`